CALUMET AREA COMMUNITY HEALTH FOUNDATION, INC. (CACHF)

 HEALTH GRANT APPLICANT GUIDELINES

-Calumet Area Community Health Foundation (CACHF) is a non-profit 501(c)(3) tax exempt charitable organization established to directly or indirectly support Calumet Medical Center and the health of citizens residing in the zip codes of Chilton, New Holstein, Kiel, Potter, Stockbridge, Hilbert and Brillion, Wisconsin.
+Calumet Area Community Health Foundation (CACHF) is a non-profit 501(c)(3) tax exempt charitable organization established to directly or indirectly support Ascension Calumet Hospital and the health of citizens residing in the zip codes of Chilton, New Holstein, Kiel, Potter, Stockbridge, Hilbert and Brillion, Wisconsin.
 These purposes will be accomplished via grants to eligible charitable organizations (including institutions with educational institutional status) which promote health and health education.

 CACHF encourages health grant applications which provide significant benefit to the community in the areas of health and health education.
 Health grant applications are reviewed by CACHF’s Health Services and Planning Advisory Committee, a panel of volunteers broadly representative of the community, who use their expertise to contribute to the overall assessment of each application based upon the degree it fits CACHF’s guidelines and priorities.
 This committee’s recommendations are forwarded to CACHF’s Board of Directors, which has responsibility for final health grant decisions.